Engineering Management- Bachelor of Science in Engineering

 Credit/No Credit Policy

-All courses in chemistry, physics, biology, mathematics, statistics, in the business core, and in the College of Engineering and Computing (CPB, CSE, ECE, EGM, MME, CEC) that are used to fulfill requirements of the major, must be taken for a letter grade.
+All courses in chemistry, physics, biology, mathematics, statistics, in the business core, and in the College of Engineering and Computing (CPB, CSE, CYB, ECE, EGM, MME, CEC) that are used to fulfill requirements of the major, must be taken for a letter grade.

 Divisional Policy